prashant-kikani/prashant-kikani.github.io/_posts/2025-11-18-god-of-gaps.markdown

 This isn't a new phenomenon.
 It's a consistent pattern in human history.
 And by tracing it, we can get a fascinating glimpse into the relationship between science, faith, and the very nature of what we consider a "mystery."

+> *"Consider the terror of a Solar Eclipse in 2000 BC.
+Without knowledge of orbits, the sudden blackening of the sun wasn't a phenomenon; it was a dragon eating the light, or a god turning their back on humanity.
+Drums were beaten to scare the dragon; sacrifices were made to appease the god.
+Today, we don't beat drums; we check the NASA website for the best viewing angle.
+The 'God' in that gap didn't disappear; he was replaced by geometry."*

 <br/>

 ### The Gaps That Closed: A Walk Through History